'No Time To Die' set to be longest James Bond film yet

 According to a listing from US cinema chain Regal, No Time To Die will clock in at a total runtime of 163 minutes (2 hours 43 minutes).

-This means – if accurate – that the new film will beat the record currently held by Spectre, which is 2 hours 40 minutes long overall.
+This means – if accurate – that the new film will beat the record currently held by Spectre, which is 2 hours and 40 minutes long overall.

 No Time To Die will pick up five years after the events of the last movie, introducing a retired James Bond who is enjoying a quiet new life in Jamaica.